BradleyPJ/Tint-Shade/README.md

 ## What is the Tint Shade Generator?

-The generator will _currently_ take 1 hex color and out put tints and shades in 10% increments
+The generator will _currently_ take 1 (leave a space for more) hex color and out put tints and shades in 10% increments

 ## Why did i make this